gitlabhq/gitlabhq/doc/ci/api/builds.md

 ## Authentication

-Unique runner token is required to authenticate.
-You can provide build token using a `token` parameter, or by sending `BUILD-TOKEN` header that contains it.

-`token` parameter and `BUILD-TOKEN` header can be interchangeable.
+This API uses two types of authentication:

+1. Unique runner's token

+     Token assigned to runner after it has been registered.

+2. Using build authorization token

+     This is project's CI token that can be found in Continuous Integration project settings.

+     Build authorization token can be passed as a parameter or a value of `BUILD-TOKEN` header.
+This method are interchangeable.

 ## Builds

 ### Runs oldest pending build by runner

-    POST /builds/register
+    POST /ci/api/v1/builds/register

 Parameters:

-  * `token` (required) - The unique token of runner
+  * `token` (required) - Unique runner token

 ### Update details of an existing build

-    PUT /builds/:id
+    PUT /ci/api/v1/builds/:id

 Parameters:

   * `id` (required) - The ID of a project
+  * `token` (required) - Unique runner token
   * `state` (optional) - The state of a build
   * `trace` (optional) - The trace of a build

 ### Upload artifacts to build

-    POST /builds/:id/artifacts
+    POST /ci/api/v1/builds/:id/artifacts

 Parameters: